History of the oil tanker: World War II

 When World War II broke out in 1939, Roosevelt could not support the United Kingdom directly, as in 1935 the Shipping Neutrality Act was signed to prevent Mussolini from invading Ethiopia.
 A solution was found by flagging out to Panama, which was under US control.
 The advantage for shipping companies was not having to comply with US regulations and not having to sail with US crew which were 50 percent more expensive than European crews at that time.
 In 1939 there were 52 tankers with a total capacity of 700,000 long tons of deadweight under Panamanian flag, a boost for flags of convenience.

 The block construction method was invented in the United States, because German U-boats were sinking more ships than could be built with existing methods.
 By building in blocks and welding, the construction time could be reduced dramatically.
 Daniel Keith Ludwig had an important role in this, as he introduced the method at his Welding Shipyards in Norfolk as part of the Emergency Shipbuilding program.

 Particularly the T2 tanker played an important part in World War II.
 The T2-SE-A1 with a capacity of 16,613 long tons of deadweight, was the most popular variant with nearly 500 built during the war.
 A small T1 tanker was used for small ports and near shore.
-The larger T3 tanker was use a fleet oiler.
+The larger T3 tanker was used as a fleet oiler.
 After the war these tankers were used commercially for decades, and many were sold on the international market.

 In this period, the Worldscale was introduced to determine freight tariffs.

 Until 1956, tankers were designed to be able to navigate the Suez Canal.
 This size restriction became much less of a priority after the closing of the canal during the Suez Crisis of 1956.
 Forced to move oil around the Cape of Good Hope, shipowners realized that bigger tankers were the key to more efficient transport.